-For all the projects financed by the Bond, the environmental impact was estimated, through calculations based on physical data produced by the benefiting stakeholders, linked to the performance of production processes, infrastructures, energy efficiency measures and other types of financed projects, as provided for in the investment plans and corporate business plans.
+For all the projects financed by the Bond, the environmental impact was estimated, through calculations based on physical data produced by the beneficiaries, linked to the performance of production processes, infrastructures, energy efficiency measures and other types of financed projects, as provided for in the investment plans and corporate business plans.

-In particular, the reduction of GHG (Greenhouse Gas) emissions was calculated as a result of the financed interventions in the Renewable Energy, Energy Efficiency, Green Buildings and Clean Transportation categories.
-It was thus possible to quantify precisely the reduction in CO2e for operations corresponding to 365 million euro of loans, equal to 93% of the total value of the portfolio.
+In particular, the reduction of CO2e emissions was calculated as a result of the financed interventions in the Renewable Energy, Energy Efficiency, Green Buildings and Clean Transportation categories.
+It was thus possible to quantify precisely the reduction in CO2e for operations corresponding to 428 million euro of loans, equal to 86% of the total value of the portfolio.

-In accordance with the Global GHG Accounting and Reporting Standard for the Financial Industry, developed by the PCAF Global Core Team, the reduction of GHG emissions is:
+In accordance with the "Global GHG Accounting and Reporting Standard for the Financial Industry", developed by the PCAF Global Core Team, the reduction of GHG emissions is:

-- reported in CO2 equivalent (CO2e), which is the standard unit of measurement used internationally to express the impact on the climate of the various greenhouse gases and hydrofluorocarbons with a global warming potential over 100 years4, as identified in the IPCC Assessment Reports.
-The most important greenhouse gases, apart from carbon dioxide (CO_2) , are methane (CH_4) and nitrous oxide (N_2O) ; - calculated considering the technical specifications of each plan/project, where available, or • estimated based on data on expected production levels and national emissions factors provided by the Italian Institute for Environmental Protection and Research (ISPRA) or the available literature; - calculated using a counterfactual method, that is, evaluating the reduction in emissions that • the financed investment produces compared to that which would have been emitted in the absence of the project or implementing the investments without the project specifications that achieve the green objectives and generate the related environmental impacts (baseline or counterfactual scenario).
-In the case of projects in the 'Renewable Energy' category, for example, the emissions avoided thanks to the zero-emission energy generation and replacement were measured, assuming that, in the absence of the project, the same amount of energy would have been produced using a mix of fossil fuel sources, consistent with current Italian energy production5.
-In the case of the efficiency-enhancing measures, the energy savings, and the consequent emissions avoided, were estimated as compared to the consumption prior to the implementation of said measures or, in the case of a simultaneous increase in production capacity, to the situation in which the same projects were carried out with the technologies previously used by the company; - estimated, for the installation of renewable energy sources, considering the useful life cycle of the plants, even the remaining useful life, and taking into account the technological 'degradation', that is, the progressive reduction in performance and efficiency during the useful life6.
-As regards the other categories of the Framework, it was not possible to carry out the same operation, given the heterogeneity of the technologies used in each project
+- reported in CO2 equivalent (CO2e), which is the standard unit of measurement used internationally to express the impact on the climate of the various greenhouse gases and hydrofluorocarbons with a global warming potential in a 100-year time interval4, as identified in the IPCC Assessment Reports.
+The most important greenhouse gases, apart from carbon dioxide (CO2), are methane (CH4) and nitrous oxide (N2O); - calculated considering the technical specifications of each plan/project, where available, or estimated based on data on expected production levels and national emissions factors provided by the Italian Institute for Environmental Protection and Research (ISPRA) or the available literature; - calculated using a counterfactual method, that is, evaluating the reduction in emissions that the financed investment produces compared to that which would have been emitted in the absence of the project or implementing the investments without the project specifications that achieve the green objectives and generate the related environmental impacts (baseline or counterfactual scenario).
+In the case of projects in the 'Renewable Energy' category, for example, the emissions avoided thanks to the zero-emission energy generation and replacement were measured, assuming that, in the absence of the project, the same amount of energy would have been produced using a mix of fossil fuel sources5.
+In the case of the efficiency-enhancing measures, the energy savings, and the consequent emissions avoided, were estimated as compared to the consumption prior to the implementation of said measures or, in the case of a simultaneous increase in production capacity, to the situation in which the same projects were carried out with the technologies previously used by the enterprise; - estimated, for the installation of renewable energy sources, considering the useful life cycle of the plants, even residual, and taking into account the technological degradation that is the progressive reduction in performance and efficiency during the useful life6.
+As regards the other categories of the Framework, it was not possible to carry out the same operation, given the heterogeneity of the technologies used in each project (consider, for example, the energy efficiency measures implemented for buildings and production plants), each with different dynamics and rates of degradation;

-4 In other words, it is the amount of CO2 that, over a given time period, would cause the same integrated radiative forcing (a measure of the strength of the drivers of climate change) as an emitted amount of another greenhouse gas or mixture of greenhouse gases.
+4 In other words, it is the amount of CO2 that, over a given time period, would cause the same integrated radiative forcing (a measure of the strength of the drivers of climate change) of an emitted amount of another greenhouse gas or mixture of greenhouse gases.
 In this respect, the PCAF recommends using 100-year global warming potentials.